bjornmeansbear/lectureScripts/ClimateDesigners.md

 learn about projects educators are doing

+### KB CD end:
-success equals climate designer not needing to exist... designer becomes synonymous w/ cliamte designers; as an og we don't need to exist once that happens...
+success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; as an og we don't need to exist once that happens...

-CD.org
-- highlight climate design projects
-- host climate design portoflios
-- job board for climtae design rols (climate bsae tie in)
-- platform for resource sharing/FAQ/Q&A
-- educators > resources, networking, etc.
-- meetups
-- create a community all over
-- workshops
+## BauErden — Build Earth!

+The ultimate aim of design must be restoring ​harmony in the carbon cycle.
+No longer can we produce ​meaningless prints, tchotchkes, devices, apps, objects, and software. ​ No design may be created without first asking “does this need to exist?” -- “does this help drawn down carbon from the atmosphere?” -- “does this re-balance natural systems?”

+We need the conscious​, cooperative effort of all artists, designers, politicians, craftspeople, scientists, farmers, etc. Our new design education must aid in this.
+How might a new pedagogical approach focus on the liminal; designers as connectors?

+Designers must recognize anew and learn to grasp the composite character of “climate” (climate(s) [natural, social, etc.?]? the climate? the earth? nature?) as a holistic entity AND in its separate, interconnected parts.
+Only then will our designing be imbued with the spirit it has lost as mere servant of capitalism.

+Old styles and models for designing​ are not capable of producing the required new unity.
+Abandon them.
+New styles, new ways of working, of making, and of seeing are required.​

+We must merge design with the workshop, the science lab, the forest, the internet, the ocean depths, the lecture hall, the meadow, the studio, and the public square.
+Designers must be the nexus between all interests and needs.
+Our client is our climate.
+Our goals: drawing down carbon, the welfare of all life, and the restoration of spaceship earth.

+Good luck.

 >>>>>>>>